sashadev-sky/ADT-Guide/README.md

 - Note: insertion anywhere other than the beginning or end of the List would be O(n).

 - **Space Complexity**: O(n)
-  - Space complexity is more than a Singly-Linked List because were storing an extra link to a node, but it doesn't change it asymptotically (still linear).
+  - Space complexity for a Doubly-Linked List is more than a Singly-Linked List because were storing an extra link to a node, but it doesn't change it asymptotically (still linear).

-### Implementation

-1\) Using a **Node class**
-- Both linked list types can be implemented using a node class.
-- So linked lists are often referred to as a `node-based data structure`.
-  - Trees also fall into this category.
-- The time and space complexities above refer to this implementation.

 ### Usage
 - The advantage of the Linked List is that the values are stable: they don't correspond to indices so you never need to re-index.
-  - If you are building an `LRU Cache` you're prepending to the List so you can do this in constant time O(1) with the Linked List but with an array it will take linear time O(n).
+  - If you are building an `LRU Cache` you're prepending to the List so you can do this in constant time O(1) with the Linked List but with an array it would take linear time O(n).
 - Also useful in general if you are deleting many items: it will be faster than with an array, but doesn't make a difference in the time complexity asymptotically.

 [Doubly-Linked List - Node class implementation](./lib/linked_list.rb)